NotAShelf/notashelf.dev/posts/nix-vs-docker.md

 of the npm registry.
 A patch update upstream can change your build without notice.
 It's not deterministic, and it's not safe.

-Here's how the same thing works in Nix:
+Here's how the same thing works in Nix using a shell environment:

 ```nix
 pkgs.mkShell {